Moxkix/CONVERT_LAYER/README.md

 - **Vanilla JavaScript**: For file processing and JSON manipulation
 - **HTML5 File API**: For drag-and-drop functionality

+## 💡 Development

+This tool was developed by Iñaki Moro with AI assistance from Claude (Anthropic) for code generation and optimization.
+The conceptual design, requirements definition, and testing were directed by the author to solve a specific need in GIS workflows at UPV/EHU.

 ## 📋 Requirements

 - Modern web browser (Chrome, Firefox, Safari, Edge)